SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/coding_style/defense.md

 ## Convert types or use more abstract interfaces

 Does your function return a list, a set, or a tuple?
-Be careful when working with collections that you know which datastructure you are using.
+Be careful when working with collections that you know which data structure you are using.

 When you create a function that accepts a list, you may want to explicitly convert to a list before working with it in case a developer passes in a `set`.